eigerco/amplifier-advisory-committee/docs/Integrators/Threat_model_Axelar_Amplifier.md

 The Axelar platform enables secure cross-chain communication, asset transfers, and message routing between diverse blockchain environments.
 However, given the complexity of interchain operations, several high-priority security risks have been identified that could impact system integrity, user trust, and financial security.

-This report has been focused on the integration of Axelar to the XRPL chain
+This report has been focused on the integration of Axelar to layer-1 blockchains via Axelar's Interchain Amplifier mechanism.

 * The analysis highlights **Cross-Chain Message Tampering** and **Double-Spend Risks** as critical threats, where unauthorized message modification or transaction duplication could lead to significant asset loss.
 * Other medium-priority risks, such as **Contract Logic Exploits** and **Cross-Chain Rate Limit Exploits**, indicate vulnerabilities in smart contract functions and rate-limiting mechanisms.